becloudready/fullstack-bootcamp/README.md

 # Vibe Code to Production Bootcamp

+Fullstack workshop repo has been moved to https://github.com/becloudready/workshops

 > Build and ship a production-ready full-stack AI-assisted app — FastAPI + React + MongoDB + AWS + Terraform + GitHub Actions

 **This is the official curriculum repo maintained by [beCloudReady](https://becloudready.com).**